Directed Field Studies

 Real world experiences

-The Directed Field Studies component is one of the strengths of the applied degree in Nonprofit Studies.
-DFS will be an exciting and challenging part of your education.
+The directed field studies component is one of the strengths of the applied degree program in Child Studies.
+The DFS will be an exciting and challenging part of your education.
 The two employer-paid, four-month work terms give you an opportunity to gain experience, make contacts and apply classroom theory on the job.

 Getting the right opportunity